APogue/APogue.github.io/_drafts/outline-v2/2024-12-7-Outline-v2-encampment.md

 Is this all part of a greater scheme to turn students against each other

 In doing so, they are emulating the current zeitgeist, contemporary society's worst traits

-## Outline

-Hatespeech to far-right groups to Tsives and Milagro to USAC to shit talking on Verdugo

-JVP and SJP setup the (without CAC, why?) encampment to physical barriers were the solution

-to encampment violence